reimagined/hacker-news-resolve/README.md

 Prepare the `App` component by adding router providers.

-Now you can follow http://localhost:3000 to see the login view.
+Now you can go to http://localhost:3000 to see the login view.

 ### User View

-Implement the user view to show an authentificated user.
+Implement the user view to show an authenticated user.

 To get user data using GraphQL, import `gqlConnector` from the `resolve-redux` package.

 Implement the [UserById](./client/containers/UserById.js) container.
-Uncomment its import from [routes](./client/routes.js) and add the `/user/:userId` path.
+Uncomment its container import in [routes](./client/routes.js) and add the `/user/:userId` path.

 ### Write Side